Jones' first visit to a Turkish bath

 Page from a booklet of black & white cartoons with captions relating to the various stages of the bath.
 Given to bathers at the Grosvenor and the Wool Exhange Baths during 1889 when Benjamin Bell owned both establishments and had already sold the one at Railway Approach, London Bridge.

-Reproduced from the version in Amaret Tanner's collection (which is slightly earlier than that in the Johnson Collection at the Bodleian Library).
+Reproduced from the version in Amaret Tanner's collection (which is slightly earlier than that in the John Johnson Collection at the Bodleian Library).
 It was produced by 'Davies & Davies, Designers & Printers of Unique Advertisement, 71 & 73 St Mary Axe, London E.C.'

-This page enlarges an image or adds to the information found on the following page:
+This page enlarges an image or adds to the information found below:

 Performance in the raw.
 Part 5: the shampooing ritual

-Victorian Turkish Baths:
+Victorian Turkish Baths: their origin, development, and gradual decline

-The right of Malcolm Shifrin to be identified as the author of this work has been asserted by him
+The right of Malcolm Shifrin to be identified as the author of this work

-in accordance with the Copyright, Designs and Patents Act 1988
+has been asserted by him in accordance with the Copyright, Designs and Patents Act 1988